Planar Headphones Sound Reality

 Drivers

-I also explored the formation of a sound wave across the full surface of the membrane, which occurs when a wave-like 'jitter' of the membrane is created throughout the entire plane, allowing for better microdynamic elaboration of the audio signal.
-This is the so-called 'wave' mode of the driver's operation.
-As a result, the driver operates in both modes - 'wave' and 'piston' - at the same time.
+However, I also considered the creation of a sound wave across the entire surface of the membrane, where a wave-like "trembling" of the membrane occurs across its entire plane.
+This achieves better micro-dynamic processing of the audio signal.
+This is known as the "wave mode" of driver operation.
+As a result, the driver operates simultaneously in both modes – "wave" and "pistonic"

-For this purpose, the idea of filling the entire surface area of the mylar membrane as densely as possible with conductors of the smallest cross-section was implemented.
-Thus, we achieve significantly better elaboration of the microdynamic vibrations of the membrane in one plane.
-And, as a result, we get higher resolution in the reproduced audio image over the entire frequency range.
+To achieve this, I implemented ideas for densely populating the entire surface area of the Mylar membrane with conductors of the smallest possible cross-section.
+This allows for significantly better processing of micro-dynamic shifts of the membrane in a single plane.
+And, as a result, we get higher resolution in the reproduced audio picture across the entire frequency range

-This strategy perfectly justified itself - the advantage in the resolution of such drivers proved to be significant.
+This approach has fully justified itself – the advantage in resolution of this type of driver truly proved to be substantial

-• The same headband arcs with height adjustment and axis shift mechanisms are used as in the Denon D-9200 headphones.
-This headband design proved to be the most comfortable of the various options we explored.
+The headband arcs with height and axis adjustment mechanisms are the same type as those used in Denon D-9200 headphones.
+This headband design proved to be the most comfortable among the many we considered

-• Ear pads are made of very soft small-cell siliconized foam rubber, which is covered with thin eco-leather.
-In the higher class versions of the headphones, the ear pads are covered with perforated eco-leather, thanks to which they 'breathe' better.
-Such ear pads are more expensive to manufacture, so they are used only in higher class models
+The earcups are made from very soft, fine-celled siliconized foam, covered with thin eco-leather.
+In the higher-end versions of the headphones, the earcups are covered with perforated eco-leather, allowing them to "breathe" better.
+Such earcups are more expensive to produce, which is why they are used only in the higher-end models

 The range

-From the beginning, I intended to build a range of headphones that would be identical in design and construction principles, yet weighed as little as feasible.
+From the very beginning, I planned to create a series of headphones similar in design and driver construction principles, with the lowest possible weight

-The designs of the headphone housings and the headbands are absolutely identical.
-The models differ only at the level of the drivers.
+The designs of the headphone enclosures and headbands are absolutely identical.
+The models differ only at the level of the drivers themselves

 Duet